-At the Law Offices of Randolph Rice, we treat our clients as individuals.
-We know no accident or set of symptoms is the same.
-The people we help range from those who suffer soreness for a couple of weeks to those who are left permanently disabled and paralyzed.
+At Rice, Murtha & Psoras, we treat our clients as individuals.
+We know no accident or set of symptoms is the same. the people we help range from those who suffer soreness for a couple of weeks to those who are left permanently disabled and paralyzed.

 Unless you only suffer property damage in a fender bender you are likely to experience soreness after a car accident in Maryland.
 Even slow velocity accidents such as crashes at intersections and parking lots can cause injuries and soreness to those involved.
 Although it’s normal to be sore after a car accident in Maryland, some people sustain injuries without the soreness, at least initially.
 Car accident victims often suffer delayed symptoms after a car accident.
 Baltimore car accident lawyer Randolph Rice explains.

 Suing for Delayed Symptoms After a Car Accident in Maryland